marmelab/react-admin/docs/Architecture.md

 Rather than reinventing the wheel, react-admin uses the best tools in each category (in terms of features, developer experience, active maintenance, documentation, user base), and provides a glue around these libraries.

-In react-admin v4, these libraries are called react-query, react-router, react-hook-form, Material UI, testing-library, date-fns, and lodash.
+In react-admin v4, these libraries are called [react-query](https://tanstack.com/query/v3), [react-router](https://reactrouter.com/en/main), [react-hook-form](https://react-hook-form.com/), [Material UI](https://mui.com/), [emotion](https://emotion.sh/docs/introduction), [testing-library](https://testing-library.com/docs/react-testing-library/intro), [date-fns](https://date-fns.org/), and [lodash](https://lodash.com/).

 When a new requirement arises, the react-admin teams always looks for an existing solution, and prefers integrating it rather than redeveloping it.

-There is one constraint, though: all react-admin's dependencies must be compatible with the MIT licence.
+There is one constraint, though: all react-admin's dependencies must be compatible with the [MIT license](https://github.com/marmelab/react-admin/blob/master/LICENSE.md).

 ## Minimal API Surface

 Before adding a new hook or a new prop to an existing component, we always check if there isn't a simple way to implement the feature in pure React.
 If it's the case, then we don't add the new prop.
 We prefer to keep the react-admin API, code, test, and documentation simple.
-This choice is crucial to keep the learning curve acceptable, and maintenance burden low.
+This choice is crucial to keep the learning curve acceptable, and the maintenance burden low.

 For instance, the `<SimpleShowLayout>` component displays Field elements in a column.
 How can you put two fields in a single column?
 We could add a specific syntax allowing to specify the number of elements per column and per line.
 This would complicate the usage and documentation for simple use cases.
 Besides, it's doable in pure React, without any change in the react-admin core, e.g. by leveraging Material UI's `<Stack>` component: